linventif/linventif/README.md

-#Welcome!
+# Welcome!

-Hello there, I'm linventif, a passionate programmer and computer science student.
+Hello there, I'm linventif and I'm 18 years old.

-I'm highly experienced with GLua and JavaScript and use a variety of tools and software daily.
+As a passionate programmer, computer science student, proficient system administrator, and founder of gaming communities, I have a diverse set of skills.

+My past experiences include managing game servers, creating a wealth of open source content for these communities, and operating my own data center with multiple Linux servers.

+Today, my expertise spans across front-end, back-end development, GLua, JavaScript, and system administration.

-Here, you'll find a brief snapshot of my capabilities and daily tech-stack.
+Here, you'll find a brief snapshot of my multifaceted capabilities and daily tech-stack.

 ## Contact